 Clinical trials have a strict set of policies and practices they must follow.
 Every clinical trial has a plan, called a protocol, which describes what will happen in the study and why it is necessary.

-Before a clinical trial begins, local scientific review and human subject protection committees review the protocol and only approve it if the clinical trial meets all of the applicable requirements and standards.
-Additionally the U.S. Food and Drug Administration (FDA) reviews all trials that involve Investigational New Drugs and Devices.
-These committees can stop a clinical trial that is not following the protocol or is causing unexpected harm to participants.
+Before a clinical trial begins, local scientific review and human subject protection committees review the protocol and only approve it if the clinical trial meets all the applicable requirements and standards.
+Additionally, the U.S. Food and Drug Administration (FDA) reviews all trials that involve Investigational New Drugs and Devices.
+These groups can stop a clinical trial that is not following the protocol or is causing unexpected harm to participants.

 Finally, participants can choose to leave a study at any time—before the clinical trial starts or at any time over the course of the trial.